merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 # Vision

-This open wiki is designed to efficiently list and compare multiple approaches for performing the inventory of a product.
-In practice, several processes may exist to produce the same product, each for different reasons.
+This open wiki is designed to efficiently **list and compare multiple approaches** for performing the inventory of a product.
+In practice, **several processes may exist to produce the same product**.
 By documenting these alternatives, researchers gain a valuable resource to compare methods, assess trade-offs, and explore innovations.

-As of 12/09/2025, the wiki includes, for example:
+For example:

 - **Electrolytic capacitors**
-  - The ecoinvent reference to produce a [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) was originally added when importing the inventory of the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
+  - The ecoinvent reference to produce an [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) was originally added when importing the inventory of the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
-  - A second process was imported from a research paper dedicated to this topic.
+  - A second process was imported as data from a research paper dedicated to this topic.
 The import script automatically detected that the process produces a product already present in the wiki.
-  - The `build_lca_tree.py` script also identified that two alternative processes now exist for the same node in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
-This enables researchers studying the Dell computer to update their LCA with the alternative solution.
+  - The `build_lca_tree.py` script identifies that two alternative processes now exist for the same node in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
+This enables researchers studying the Dell computer to easily update their LCA with the alternative process for the electrolytic capacitors and compare the results.

 - **GPU production**
   - Two different processes are documented for the [GPU product](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_gpu).